 What is the approximate estimated time commitment?

-Fellows will be expected to attend a full day kickoff, 2 hour-long webinars (out of 3), and submit a summary of accomplishments upon the conclusion of the program.
+Fellows are expected to attend a full day kickoff, 2 hour-long webinars (out of 3), and submit a summary of accomplishments upon the conclusion of the program.
 In addition, we hope to foster a community for fellows to engage with one other outside of the required events.
-There is also a potential city visit, which would entail a one day trip.

-No, though we have an optional reading list that we will share with the cohort at the kickoff.
+No, though we have an optional reading list that we will share with the cohort near the kickoff.

 What if my district hasn’t yet started unified enrollment?

-Everyone is welcome to join, and we think that the diversity in current enrollment practices is an asset to this fellowship, as everyone can learn from one another about potential challenges and opportunities.
+Everyone is welcome to join.
+We think that the diversity in current enrollment practices is an asset to this fellowship, as everyone can learn from one another about potential challenges and opportunities.

 What topics will be covered?

 In the first cohort of the program, we explored topics such as the impact of the Common App in Boston, UE case consultancies, biases and policy implications, philanthropic support, UE and single-best offer/deferred acceptance algorithm, UE approaches to governance and organization, and hosted a panel of different districts to discuss their experiences.
-In the second cohort, we see strong interest in the following: stakeholder engagement, fostering trust in community, navigating politics, equity issues, data & practical implementation issues, and strategy.
 We strive to make the learnings relevant and reflective of the needs of each cohort.

 What travel funding will be available?